 Those who have become parents through adoption know, firsthand, the miracles and blessings connected to that experience.
 They have experienced the joy and love . . . and probably the worry and pain.
-Adoption is a beautiful option.
+An adoption is a beautiful option.
 But it is certainly not for everyone.
 So, how do you decide?
 How do you know if adoption is right for you?

 For me and my husband, it was a simple decision.
 Due to medical reasons, we were advised not to have more children, but we knew our family wasn’t complete.
 The news was devastating and difficult to take in.
 We never imagined this scenario and looking at our daughter, I couldn’t imagine not having more children in our lives.
 Our answer came pretty quickly and we felt like it was absolutely right for us.
 We did some investigative work, and it only confirmed our choice.